black77dragon/DragonShield/new_features.md

 ## Backlog

+- [ ] [new_features] **[DS-051] Add Risk Management to iOS App**
+    Why: Mobile users currently lack risk management screens and reports available on desktop, limiting their ability to review and act on risk while away from a workstation.
+    What: Bring the Risk Management functionality to the iOS app, including navigation entry, risk maintenance views, and risk reports (risk score, SRI/liquidity distributions, overrides) with parity to desktop interactions and formatting.

 - [ ] [changes] **[DS-050] Refine Portfolio Risks Tab for Actionable Use**
     Why: The current Risks tab is text-heavy, lacks filters or drill-downs, and does not clearly surface high-risk/illiquid concentrations or data-quality warnings, so portfolio managers cannot act on the risk score.